LorenzoLaCorte/keycloak-nextcloud-grafana-integration/README.md

 #### loki
 - is deployed through compose with default config and simply stores logs

+#### cadvisor
+- deploy cadvisor on the 2 machines
+- map volumes in order to make it collect metrics of containers

 #### prometheus
 - is deployed through compose with flag that set retention time and config file
-- its config file exploits docker socket to collect metrics and relabel them thanks to the labels set in the compose
+- its config file exploits docker socket to collect metrics of cadvisor

 #### grafana
 - datasources are configured (loki and prometheus)
-- openid is enabled
+- openid is enabled in order to login with keycloak
+- dashboards are implemented:
+  - metrics dashboard uses all the data coming from prometheus exporter
+  - logs dashboard uses all the data coming from tail and systemd plugins
+  - containers dashboard uses all the data coming from cadvisor

 ## Others
-- templated secrets
+- templated secrets using jinja2 source files and template module in ansible

 # Facilities available